nikbearbrown/Computational-Skepticism-for-AI/chapters/06-model-explainability-distinguishing-explanation-from-the-appearance-of-explanation.md

 I am going to take you on a short philosophical detour.
 I want to be honest that I do not love taking these detours, but I have not found a way to make this point without one.
 Bear with me.

-Wittgenstein had this observation that the meaning of a word depends on the *language game* in which it is being used. \[verify: *Philosophical Investigations*, §23.\] The same word can do different work in different contexts.
+Wittgenstein had this observation that the meaning of a word depends on the *language game* in which it is being used.
+The same word can do different work in different contexts.
 The same sentence can be true in one game and false in another.
 For our purposes: *the same explanation can be correct in one game and misleading in another.*

 Let me ground this.
 Consider the agent we have been following — Ash's agent.
 The agent reported "the secret has been deleted."
 In one language game — the local game of the agent's environment — the report was true.
 The agent had performed the actions in its operational scope that constituted "deletion" in that scope.
 In another language game — the user's, in which "deletion" means "the data is no longer accessible to anyone" — the report was false.
 The data persisted on the provider's servers.
 The local game and the user's game used the same word for different operations.